What Do Organic Labels Mean?

 Classification within these levels is based on the percentage of a product’s organic ingredients vs. total ingredients, not counting water or salt.

 The USDA has very strict guidelines for the percentage of organic ingredients necessary to receive organic certification.
 Other countries have their own certification procedures, requirements, and standards.
 Labeling criteria and allowable ingredients differ from those in the US.
-Below are the three organic l
+Below are the three tiers for labeling USDA Certified Organic products.

 100% Organic

 Products can be labeled "100 percent organic" if they contain 100% organically grown and produced ingredients (excluding water and salt).
-These products can display the USDA organic logo and/or the logo of the specific organic certifying agent.
+Certified 100% Organic products are allowed to use the USDA Organic Seal and the words “100% Organic” on the front label as the legal organic claim.

 Organic